Schedule your first service today and get 50% off!

 Safety First: Are Wasp Sprays Safe Around Kids and Pets?

 Safety is a top priority—especially for families with kids, pets, or anyone sensitive to chemicals.
-Many sprays include active ingredients like pyrethroids, which are toxic if inhaled or ingested during or shortly after spraying.
+Many sprays include active ingredients like pyrethroids, which the U.S. Environmental Protection Agency explains affect the nervous systems of insects and can pose risks if misused.

 We recommend using wasp sprays only as directed—unlike improvised options like what does hairspray do to a wasp?, which are rarely effective and often unsafe:

 For those looking for safer wasp control for pets and kids, plant-based or eco-friendly sprays may be an option—but does insect repellent work on wasps?
 Not typically, as most repellents target mosquitoes and ticks, not stinging insects.
-Just be aware that they tend to wear off quicker and may not be as effective for larger nests.
+Just be aware that they tend to wear off quicker and may not be as effective for larger nests—especially if you’re wondering does insect repellent work on wasps, since most repellents aren’t designed for stinging insects.

 To remove a nest safely from household areas like porches, we recommend checking out this guide: how to safely remove a wasp nest from your porch.